 Black Pepper Nutrition

-1 tablespoon (6 grams) of ground black pepper has intermediate portions of vitamin K (13 % of the daily value or DV), iron (10% DV), and manganese (18% DV), with trace quantities of other vital nutrients, protein, and dietary fiber.
+1 tablespoon (6 grams) of ground pepper nutrition means it has intermediate portions of vitamin K (13 % of the daily value or DV), iron (10% DV), and manganese (18% DV), with trace quantities of other vital nutrients, protein, and dietary fiber.

 Vitamin K: 11.3mg

 1 tbsp. of black pepper has 4.4 grams of carbohydrates.
 In cooking, generally, you use less than 1 tablespoon.
 So you are not going to have beneficial impacts on blood sugar levels.
 Nearly 2 grams of fiber in 1 tablespoon of black pepper can contribute to the glycemic effect and mini effect on blood sugar.

 This seasoning has a meager amount of protein.
 Be sure to incorporate other sources of protein in your diet.

 Black pepper is not a chief source of calories; it provides 17 calories per tablespoon.

 A Glance at Vitamins and Minerals: